knath2000/ai-sequential-thinking/memory-bank/activeContext.md

 - Wrapped tool results for `tools/call` in `content[]` with a single `{ type: 'text', text: stringifiedPayload }` block for both completed and accepted paths (prevents Cursor hang).
 - Added `scripts/poll_job_result.js` to manually poll `/modal/job/:id` when Cursor receives an accepted response.
 - Verified end-to-end in Cursor with `use_langdb: true` returning synchronous results; example `correlation_id` observed in logs.

+## Diagnostics (this session)
+- Verified `/diag/langdb` POST with minimal and valid payloads
+- Confirmed GET now returns a 405-style hint with example POST body
+- Added `/routes` for route auditing; confirmed route registration order and presence

 ### Validation (this session)
 - Repo pushed to GitHub (`main`)